 Industrial Storm Water Certified Operator Training

-Industrial Storm Water Certified Operator training is administered by the MDEQ, WRD District Offices.
-The training locations, registration contacts, and available training sessions can be viewed and the MDEQ, WRD Storm Water webpage, then click on “Industrial Program.”
+Industrial Storm Water Certified Operator training is administered by the EGLE, WRD District Offices.
+The training locations, registration contacts, and available training sessions can be viewed and the EGLE, WRD Storm Water webpage, then click on “Industrial Program.”

 Storm Water Pollution Prevention Plans (SWPPP)